Where to get children or youth vaccinated

 For older children and youth who are very fearful, think about medications that numb the skin:

-• Talk to your health care provider about creams such as EMLA® or Ametop® that can help numb the skin.
+• Talk to your health care provider or local pharmacist about creams such as EMLA® or Ametop® that can help numb the skin.
 They are available without a prescription.

 • Ask your health care provider to show you the right locations to apply the cream.
 Keep in mind that, on some visits, more than one injection may be given.
 Read the instructions before applying the product.
 It must be on the skin 30 to 60 minutes before the injection(s).